-Healthy Monday is a national initiative to help end chronic preventable diseases by offering weekly prompts and programs to support people and participating organizations in starting and sustaining healthy behaviors.
-Healthy Monday is a public health initiative founded in 2005 in association with the Johns Hopkins Bloomberg School of Public Health, Columbia Mailman School of Public Health, and Syracuse University Maxwell School of Citizenship and Public Affairs.
-Read more about us here or click the Program link above to find out about the programs we sponsor locally.
+Healthy Monday is a national public health initiative to help end chronic preventable diseases by offering weekly prompts and programs to support people and organizations in starting and sustaining healthy behaviors.
+Healthy Monday is an initiative of the Monday Campaigns and was founded in 2005 at Syracuse University Maxwell School of Citizenship and Public Affairs.